bradgrissom/bradgrissom.github.io/pages/alaska.md

 I am a representative and guide for [Kelly Vrem's Rough and Ready Guide Service](http://alaskahunt.net/)

-I am a representative and guide for Mark Wagner at **TODO**
+I am a representative and guide for Mark Wagner at Boot Bay Guide Service

-I am a booking agent, consultant, and guide for Sterling Whitaker at [Out West Elk Hunt](http://outwestelkhunt.com)

 If you are interested in Alaskan fishing, you should check out our fishing charter in Southeast Alaska at [Chromechasers](http://chromechasers.com)